RHCyber-Security-Inst/RH-Shodan-Eye/README.md

-# RH|Shodan
+# RH-Shodan
 This tool collects all information about all devices that are directly connected to the internet with the specified keywords that you enter.
 This way you get a complete overview.
 ****

-Here you can read the latest article about Shodan Eye:
+Here you can read the latest article about RH-Shodan Eye:

 https://rhcybersecurity.com/shodan-eye-ethical-hacking-tool-release/
 ****